iamkarthikbk/fft-bsv/README.md

 make verilog
 ```

-If you need help with using this code elsewhere, too bad.
+If you need help with using this code elsewhere, or something doesn't work at your end, too bad.